 Young Justice: Legacy

-Nightwing will be a playable character in Young Justice Legacy which comes out in September 10, 2013
+Nightwing will be a playable character in Young Justice Legacy which comes out in September 10, 2013 and is voiced by Jesse MCcartney

 The relationship the Batman and Dick Grayson share is closer then another Boy Wonder or sidekick.
 “The Bat-Family” as some may call it is filled with characters ranging from Alfred, the faithful butler, to Batgirl, the poor girl who went through hell because she was the daughter of a commissioner, but none of them seem to mean as much to Bruce as Dick.
 Without the Batman taking him under his nocturnal wings where would Richard Grayson be today?
 He would have never brought justice to those who have done him wrong and he wouldn’t have become the strong man he is today.
 The Batman seems to consider Nightwing to be his son.